Fritz Lang: Last films (1959–1963)

-Finding it difficult to find congenial production conditions and backers in Hollywood, particularly as his health declined with age, Lang contemplated retirement.
-The German producer Artur Brauner had expressed interest in remaking The Indian Tomb (from an original story by Thea von Harbou, that Lang had developed in the 1920s which had ultimately been directed by Joe May), so Lang returned to Germany to make his "Indian Epic" (consisting of The Tiger of Eschnapur and The Indian Tomb).
+Lang, as his health worsened with age, found it difficult to find congenial production conditions and backers in Hollywood and contemplated retirement.
+The German producer Artur Brauner had expressed interest in remaking The Indian Tomb (from an original story by Thea von Harbou, that Lang had developed in the 1920s which had ultimately been directed by Joe May), so Lang returned to West Germany to make his "Indian Epic" (consisting of The Tiger of Eschnapur and The Indian Tomb).

 Following the production, Brauner was preparing for a remake of The Testament of Dr. Mabuse when Lang approached him with the idea of adding a new original film to the series.
-The result was The Thousand Eyes of Dr. Mabuse (1960), whose success led to a series of new Mabuse films, which were produced by Brauner (including the remake of The Testament of Dr. Mabuse), though Lang did not direct any of the sequels.
+The result was The Thousand Eyes of Dr. Mabuse (1960), whose success led to a series of new Mabuse films produced by Brauner (including the remake of The Testament of Dr. Mabuse), though Lang did not direct any of the sequels.
 Lang was approaching blindness during the production, and it was his final project as director.

 In 1963, he appeared as himself in Jean-Luc Godard's film Contempt.

 Death and legacy

 On February 8, 1960, Lang received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry, located at 1600 Vine Street.

-Lang died from a stroke in 1976 and was interred in the Forest Lawn Hollywood Hills Cemetery in the Hollywood Hills of Los Angeles.
+Lang died from a stroke on August 2, 1976, and was interred in the Forest Lawn Hollywood Hills Cemetery in the Hollywood Hills of Los Angeles.

-While his career had ended without fanfare, Lang's American and later German works were championed by the critics of the Cahiers du cinéma, such as François Truffaut and Jacques Rivette.
+Lang's American and later German works were championed by the critics of the Cahiers du cinéma, such as François Truffaut and Jacques Rivette.
 Truffaut wrote that Lang, especially in his American career, was greatly underappreciated by "cinema historians and critics" who "deny him any genius when he 'signs' spy movies ... war movies ... or simple thrillers."
-Filmmakers that were influenced by his work include Jacques Rivette, William Friedkin, Steven Spielberg, Christopher Nolan, Luis Buñuel, Osamu Tezuka, Alfred Hitchcock, Jean-Luc Godard and Stanley Kubrick.

 Lang is credited with launching or developing many different genres of film.
 Philip French of The Observer believed that Lang helped craft the "entertainment war flick" and that his interpretation of the story of Bonnie and Clyde "helped launch the Hollywood film noir".
 Geoff Andrew of the British Film Institute believed he set the "blueprint for the serial killer movie" through M.

-In December 2021 Lang was the subject for BBC Radio 4's In Our Time.
+In December 2021, Lang was the subject for BBC Radio 4's In Our Time.